 We offer courses in several subjects, including the shortage subjects of Maths, Science and Modern Foreign Languages.

-Our secondary education courses run at our Lancaster campus (except PE, which runs in Kendal), with placement opportunities available at many schools across the UK.
+Our secondary education courses run at our Lancaster campus, with placement opportunities available at many schools across the UK.

 We're also one of the largest providers of School Direct in England, with a wide range of partner schools, including schools in Carlisle, Cumbria and Lancashire.

 View our courses